 Even though they choose to pedal to work and get some workout done in the process, bicyclists are not always the victims they appear to be.
 Sometimes, it is their negligence that is responsible for the collision.
 Since most cyclists have the freedom to cruise down the sidewalk and even down the city streets, they abuse it a lot and move between the vehicles in order to get to their destination faster.
 This can easily cause an accident or a multi-vehicle collision as the cyclist may “appear out of nowhere” in front of a vehicle.

 A vehicle accident lawyer Los Angeles advises you to hire an attorney immediately after you have been in a collision, regardless of who is at fault.
 Only a legal professional may help you prove negligence and help you win the compensation for your injuries.

 Other than cyclists, pedestrians may also be responsible for causing a collision.
 Did you know that in California, pedestrians are responsible for causing every 4th collision?
 According to the statistics, they are the ones you should really pay attention to if you are driving in or through Los Angeles.

 This is extremely important if you are driving at night.
 Since LA is famous for its nightclubs and city life, drunk and disoriented pedestrians can be found everywhere.
 Drive with extreme caution, or take another route around the city if you want to avoid a potential collision.
-If you find yourself in a car accident, contact our Los Angeles Car Accident Attorneys immediately and schedule your free initial consultation.
+If you find yourself in a car accident, contact a Los Angeles Car Accident Attorney immediately and schedule your free initial consultation.
 If necessary, seek immediate medical attention.